TennisRunner/universal-motor-controller/README.md

 Continuous mode will blink the on board LED.

-The encoder has an 3 ranges.
+The encoder has 3 ranges.

 Centered will leave the motor on its current position.